-The automatic metrics results of LLMs on the three datasets are shown in Tables 2, 3, and 4.
+The automatic metrics results of LLMs on the four datasets are shown in Tables 2, 3, 4.
+Since Flan-T5-XXL and FastChat-T5 do not possess the ability to generate Chinese textual content, we do not report their results on LCCC.
 Although automatic metrics cannot fully reflect the performance of the models, we can still draw the following conclusions from them.

 First, apart from ChatGPT that has the largest scale of 175B, the two T5-based models consistently outperform others in terms of the PPR metric.
 This indicates that the generated content of Flan-T5-XXL and FastChat-T5 largely aligns with the instruction requirements stated in the input template: "without any additional output."
-Interestingly, both of these models follow an encoder-decoder architecture, while all other models follow a decoder-only architecture.
-This suggests that encoder-decoder models demonstrate superior understanding of input instructions under the same model scale.
-We speculate that having an encoder allows the model to comprehend the input content effectively, thereby executing the corresponding task more successfully.
+Interestingly, both of these models follow